bcstp/hugosite/content/faq.md

 ## Can I become a member of the B/CS Tea Party?

-As an educational and advocacy organization, the B/CS Tea Party doesn’t have official “members” per se.
+As an informal educational and advocacy organization, the B/CS Tea Party doesn’t have official “members” per se.
 But we invite you to consider any or all of the following:

 - Come to our meetings!
 We meet on the third Thursday of each month at various locations—see the homepage for the next one.
 - Join the [B/CS Tea Party Facebook Group](https://www.facebook.com/groups/61719179474/).
 It is very active and informative.
 - [Sign up for our informational email list](/email-signup/).
 We try to limit our emails to one or two a month, and we won’t give or sell your contact info to anyone.
 - [Subscribe to our site updates by RSS](/post/index.xml).
+- Click the <a href="mailto:bcsteaparty@protonmail.com?subject=contact from website" title="Email">Contact Us</a> link above with questions.

 <hr>